gitter-badger/dashboard-4/README.md

-# assigny 0.1.3
+# dashboard

 [![forthebadge](http://forthebadge.com/images/badges/certified-snoop-lion.svg)](http://forthebadge.com)  [![forthebadge](http://forthebadge.com/images/badges/uses-js.svg)](http://forthebadge.com)

-Assignment managing webapp built using the Meteor framework, Polymer paper elements and Materialize.
-Assignly lets you track and organize your tasks, assignments or jobs quickly and easily.
+The offline TODO server.

 ### Setting Up

-I. If you haven't already, install nodejs and npm through apt-get install or yum install if you have a REHL-based OS such as Fedora.

-II.
-Make sure meteor is installed, if not, run this command : $ curl http://install.meteor.com | sh
+I. Make sure meteor is installed, if not, run this command : $ curl http://install.meteor.com | sh

-IIIa.
-If you have git installed, run : $ git clone https://github.com/sqrdcat/assignly.git
+IIa.
+If you have git installed, run : $ git clone https://github.com/sqrdcat/grpwrk.git

-IIIb.
+IIb.
 If you don't have git installed, download the files, extract them and point the terminal to that location using cd

+III.
+Install bower with $ su - && npm install -g bower

 IV.
-Install bower with $ su - && npm install -g bower

-V. Open a terminal in assignly/public and run a bower update to ensure all components are up to date
+Open a terminal in assignly/public and run a bower update to ensure all components are up to date

+V. Switch back to /assignly and run meteor update to ensure all packages are up to date

 VI.
-Switch back to /assignly and run meteor update to ensure all packages are up to date

-VII.
 Start meteor and enjoy.
 You are now running a local version of my app.

-### A live version of assignly is deployed at http://assignly.meteor.com

-## Production && Unsigned APKs available @ .build/android/project/bin